brittanyrw/emojibops/README.md

 Please do not submit Pull Requests unless you have been assigned an Issue to complete.
 Thanks!

-We will accept contributions for new songs that are not listed as an Issue after Hacktoberfest is over or when activity has slowed down again.

 ## Other Contribution Guidelines

 Below are some additional guidelines to follow when contributing to this project.